-- The date the rental agreement will terminate if past-due rent is not paid
+- The date the rental agreement will terminate if past-due rent is not paid; and

 Get the downloadable 5-Day Eviction Notice for Nonpayment of Rent form template below (.pdf direct link).

-A tenant can be evicted in Rhode Island if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in Rhode Island if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

-Rhode Island landlords must provide tenants with a 20-Day Notice to Comply, giving tenants 20 days to correct the issue in order to avoid eviction.
+Rhode Island landlords must provide tenants with a 20-Day Notice to Comply, giving tenants 20 days to correct the issue to avoid eviction.

 Typical lease violations under this category could include things like damaging the rental property, having too many people residing in the rental unit, and having a pet when there’s a no-pet policy.